 - Home & Workshop Products

 Anyone who has spent a long day spraying fungicide in July or harvesting corn in October knows how stressful it can be to stare forward out of the cab and focus on the corn row ahead.
-On top of steering the machine an operator is required to monitor machine performance, spray rates, manage grain handling or tender trucks, and monitor grain or forage quality all while watching for part failures and maintenance issues.
+On top of steering the machine, an operator is required to monitor performance, spray rates, and grain or forage quality, and manage tender trucks and grain carts.
 Operating at night, in windy conditions, or while harvesting lodged corn can add even more stress to the operation.

 A study using advanced, eye-tracking glasses determined where an operator’s attention is focused while operating a sprayer through tall, standing corn.
-When AutoTrac RowSense is utilized, an operator spends approximately 13 percent less of their time focused on steering the machine and more time watching sprayer booms and monitoring machine performance on the vehicle display.
-AutoTrac RowSense focuses on steering so the operator can focus on the crops.
+Without AutoTrac RowSense or Vision, the operator spent about 82.5 percent of the time looking forward.
+When AutoTrac RowSense or Vision was utilized, the same operators only spent 70 percent of the time looking forward and more time watching sprayer booms and monitoring machine performance on the vehicle display.
+AutoTrac RowSense focuses on steering so the operator can focus on other value-added tasks.

-Getting more work done in less time is the name of the game for progressive producers, ag service providers, and custom harvesters.
+Getting more work done in less time is the name of the game for progressive producers, ag service providers, and custom spraying operations.
 One way to do this is to make sure equipment is operating at the optimum operating speed as much as possible.

 While operating a self-propelled sprayer, consistent, optimal operating speeds lead to covering more acres per day.
 This means more revenue for ag service providers and more timely chemical applications within narrow windows for producers.
 Also, driving at a consistent speed is critical for applying accurate chemical rates across the entire field for more effective applications.
 With RowSense driving the sprayer through the row, even in varying field conditions, operators of any experience level will be able to the maximize productivity and efficiency of product applications.